OpsHubProduct/OIM-Documentation/docs/integrate/integration-configuration.md

     * **Example:** If the routing criteria is `{"condition": "IN", "field": "priority", "values": ["High", "Medium"]}`, then only *High* and *Medium* can be used as default values for *priority*.

 * Do **not** map the fields in the mapping used in the routing criteria query.
-    * Fields used in the routing query should not be mapped in the one-side configuration, as OIM handles their synchronization automatically based on the default values in the Routing Criteria Field Values table.
+    * Example: If the routing criteria query uses the `priority` field, it should not be mapped in the one-side configuration, as OIM automatically manages synchronization based on the default values defined in the Routing Criteria Field Values table.

 * Use the **same field set** across all rows in a rule-based configuration.
-    * Each row in a one-to-many configuration must define routing queries on the same set of fields.
+  * Example: If one row in a rule-based configuration uses the `priority` field in its routing query, then all other rows in that configuration must also use only the `priority` field in their routing queries.

 * Keep all **routing rules independent** across rows.
-    * Each rule must be unique and should not apply to the same entity condition.

-* Configure **routing rules** for every row.
+  * Example: If one row in a rule-based configuration uses the routing criteria `{"condition": "IN", "field": "priority", "values": ["High", "Medium"]`}, then another row in the same configuration **cannot** use`{"condition": "IN", "field": "priority", "values": ["High", "Low"]}`.
+Each row must define a distinct and non-overlapping routing rule.

 * Do **not** use routing-based configuration if duplication is expected in the target.
     * If one source entity needs to stay in sync with multiple target entity types at the same time, avoid rule-based routing.